 Public projects leading technology revolution in India

 In India when we hear about technology, we always associate private companies in adoption when compared to the public (govt) projects.
-We usually do not relate public projects and technology together.
+We usually do not relate to public projects and technology together.
 While many of us live in this perception, the reality might change the popular thought.

 We cannot deny that today’s projects have limited resources, complex designs, and a demanding business to support.
-Certainty in time/budget is highly impossible without some technology help.
+Certainty in time/budget it is highly impossible without some technology help.

 While busy convincing private real estate/construction firms to move away from age-old 2D design and manual construction methods, Nagpur Metro mandated project delivery in 5D BIM (Building Information Modelling) technology.
 This was very motivating for many technology enthusiasts like us that a public project is contractually enforcing one of the most advanced technologies.
 Not just 5D BIM but some other techs which helped the project succeed was the decision to have a common file repository, LiDAR surveying, automated three-dimensional spatial coordination, remote construction monitoring, model-based bill certification and using 3D information-rich models for the operation-maintenance phase.

 Then the tenders of Mumbai metro, Pune metro, Bengaluru International Airport Terminal 2 project and many other public infrastructure project tenders mandated to use the above-mentioned technologies.
 Not just metro or airport projects but even a few smart cities projects tenders required BIM-based submission.
 APCRDA even talked about using a BIM-based online system for building permits.